 Welch College — Ketteman Student Scholarship Drive in February

 Rest of the Family Offering — April offering for Executive Office, WNAC, Commissions, Vertical Three, Board of Retirement and the Free Will Baptist Foundation.

 IM, Inc. — World Missions Offering in August

 North American Ministries — Mission: North America Offering in November

 Into The 21st Century

 Entering the 21st century, we must draw closer together as a united family making sure we take all our people along — the young, the aging, the children.
 We must mold a program that includes all our people and all our ministries.

-Free Will Baptist Bible College – Once each year, Welch College appeals to the whole denomination to make an investment in the future—the next generation.
+Welch College – Once each year, Welch College appeals to the whole denomination to make an investment in the future—the next generation.
 Offerings are given to The Welch Fund to help offset the cost of tuition and fees for students.

 Board of Retirement